Benmartin432/cfb_2025_quarterbacks_sql/README.md

 # cfb_2025_quarterbacks_sql
 Used SQL to look deeper into the data to find hidden gem quarterbacks for the 2025 college football season.
+The data is taken from ESPN.
+I made the tables myself and then imported them into MYSQL to run queries to determine which quarterbacks to watch for in the 2025 season.
+I sorted over 200+ quarterbacks to find the hidden gems and 2nd chance players to look out for when watching for who has the potential to be great, based on analytics.
+It includes over 300+ lines of comprehensive SQL code and an in-depth data analysis, fully written and completed by me.